 If your business includes a commercial kitchen, then it most certainly has a grease trap or a grease interceptor.
-Most people are only either familiar with the former, or they use the terms interchangeably.
-While the two may serve the same function, they’re not exactly identical.
+Most people are either unfamiliar with the latter, or they use the terms interchangeably.
+While the two may serve the same function, they’re not identical.

 What Is a Grease Trap?

 Let’s start with the more common grease trap.
 As you may know, a grease trap collects fats, oils, and grease (FOG) from cooking deposits.
 This prevents the solids from entering the plumbing system.